JuliaQX/QXContexts.jl/README.md

 julia --project=docs 'using Pkg; Pkg.develop(PackageSpec(path=pwd())); Pkg.instantiate()'
 ```

-and then to build the documentaton
+and then to build the documentation

 ```
 julia --project=docs docs/make.jl